mezcel/printf-time/README.md

 # printf-time

+	this repo was initially a feast day calulator, but then it evolved into a rosary app.

 dev branch: ```v0.3.5```

-	starting on the (json/latin) addon
-	less code, but uses resources needed to run libjson-c
+### About:

-A scripture rosary for Gtk and TTY witten in C for Gcc.
-It primarily uses a CSV Database, but there is a JSON database option which uses Latin from the Vulgate.
+A scripture rosary witten in C/GCC for the GTK and the TTY.
+It uses both a CSV and a JSON Database.
+The CSV contains NAB quotes in English and the JSON contains Vulgate quotes in Latin.

 ### GUI Options: